jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 #### CAN YOU COME TO MY SCHOOL?
 WHEN AND HOW MUCH?

 Maybe!
-I don't charge for school visits.
-Education is already underfunded and it's a matter of principle for me to keep my visits free.
-However, keeping things free means that I tend to have much more interest in visits than I have time available to do them!

-If I visited a school every time someone asked, then I wouldn't have time to make science videos or write.
-So I have to be fairly firm with my schedule.
-Having said that, I do a LOT of visits each year (1 each week, on average).
+I charge $200 to do a school visit.
+I bring my own supplies for some great science demonstrations and come for the entire day.
+I'll do as many presentations as the school would like me to do.
+A typical format is to present lessons to combined classes every 30 minutes, but I'm very flexible.
+I've done whole-school assemblies and conducted hands-on workshops with a half-dozen students, and everything in between.

+Once a month, I give away a free school visit, thanks to the support of my Patrons on Patreon.
+If you'd like to enter into a drawing for that visit, fill out and submit [this form](https://docs.google.com/forms/d/e/1FAIpQLScpfQh0THoecU7Flsnu7uvE-07zKYYOJhtLBFViR4ZY3erFuQ/viewform) before the 10th of the month.

 If you're in the Las Vegas area, chances are good I'll be able to get you on the calendar.
 If you're outside the Las Vegas area, the chances are smaller that I'll visit, but there's still a chance.
 I travel regularly into Utah and California and Arizona to visit friends and family, and once or twice a year I attend conferences in other parts of the country.
-If your school is en route and I have the time, I'd be happy to drop in.

-_Note: For spring 2017, my calendar for school visits in the Las Vegas area has just one opening left.
-Email me if you're interested.
-I'll open up my 2018/2019 school visit calendar in May._

 #### WHAT KIND OF PRESENTATIONS DO YOU DO?

 All kinds!
-I've presented to whole school assemblies and to individual classrooms, and I've done lessons as short as 10 minutes and as long as 3 hours.
+I've done lessons as short as 10 minutes and as long as 3 hours.
 I've presented to ages from pre-K to college, but most of my visits are in elementary schools.
 Here's are seven of my favorite presentations:

 **1. Tower of Math Knowledge and Chemistry of Water**